allentv/MilestoneProject2/README.md

 The goals set out in the UX section were accomplished as follows:

 1. Be able to navigate through the site with minimal difficulty</br>
-The site design used straight forward user friendly step-by-step guides to help the user navigate the options with ease.
-This was achieved by the use of modals and text changes.
+The site design used straight forward user friendly step-by-step guides to help assist the player navigate the options with ease.
+This was further achieved by the use of hide/show jquery methods which manipulated modals and text changes.
-For example once the user selected "click here to play' a modal would open to allow the user to input the next required field being level select.
+For example once the user selected "click here to play' the grid system would appear together with a modal would open to allow the user to input the next required field.
 Also the text "click here to play" changes to "match the cards" indicating that the game has started.
 This was further tested by allowing test users to play the game with minimum prompting.
 2. Be able to modify settings to suit user requirement</br>
 This was primarily achieved by providing a level select option which would change the card grid size and hence difficulty.
 There is also a sound on/off and restart button to modify settings.